HeySkidee/practice/README.md

 ### I work hard af
+idc i want it asap. speed run this bitch then think about something else wanna live or die.
 ### I don't stop

 get a job, go to bangalore, start making music and be the first Indian programmer , english rapper with global level shit.